Meet the 2023 Rejewelry Competition Artists

 Sarah Mizer is a gallery owner based in Richmond, VA.
 She and her husband opened Alma’s in 2019 as a mixed use space that focuses on contemporary craft practices.
 The space hosts a rotating exhibition schedule and maintains inventory from over 60 artists in the fields of Craft.
 Prior to opening Alma’s, Mizer was an internationally exhibiting artist and curator.
 With a background in glass, she earned her MFA from VCUarts and her BFA from The New York State College of Ceramics at Alfred University.
 Both as an artist and a gallerist she has worked with academic institutions, museums, private and public collections.
 Within the past year, Alma's has placed multiple works into museum collections and managed a major public art commission.

 Sarah “Spee” Parker is a Richmond-based sculptor and jeweler.
 She received her MFA from the Department of Craft/Material Studies at Virginia Commonwealth University and her BFA at Appalachian State University in Boone, North Carolina.
 Sarah’s sculptures, installations and jewelry focus heavily on americana, punk, DIY, anti-containment, and questioning authorship through the lens of craft.
 Spee is part of the Radical Jewelry Makeover Artist Project.
-She is a current teaching fellow at Virginia Commonwealth University.
+She was a 2022 Post-Master’s Teaching Fellow at Virginia Commonwealth University.
 She was a recipient of the Baltimore Jewelry Center Emerging Artist Residency.
 She has exhibited regionally and has been a member to several DIY exhibition spaces in both Boone, North Carolina as well as Richmond, VA.